I watched Ana de Armas glitter in the dark near the Tannhäuser Gate

 Blade Runner 2049 (2017): 9 out of 10: Blade Runner 2049 is a continuation of 1982’s Blade Runner, a seemingly impossible task.
 Against all odds and logic, the movie pulls it off.

-The idea of keeping the cold war and old Iconic brands from the first movie works brilliantly and the overall look and feel of this movie are timeless.
-Blade Runner 2049 does not try to pigeonhole its narrative into the concerns of today.
+Keeping the cold war and old Iconic brands from the first movie works brilliantly and the overall look and feel of this movie are timeless.
+Blade Runner 2049 does not pigeonhole its narrative into the concerns of today.
 It does not wink at the fears of today’s audience.
 It is its own self-contained universe telling a story that will work fifty years from now and would have worked just as strongly fifty years ago.

 The Bad: A combination of a long running time, a leisurely pace and a soundtrack from a health spa can put one in a catatonic state if one is not careful.
 I confess a strong ending brought me back into the film It was losing me for a while there.